neosaurrrus/blog-entries/60 - Gatsby 1.md

 The empty schema message will link to a [guide](https://www.sanity.io/docs/content-modelling).
 This a good step by step guide that provides more detail than I will type here.
 But I will go over what I did below.

-Since I have a hypothetical restaurant site, I want to store content regarding the meals that are served.
+Since I have a hypothetical restaurant site, I want to store content regarding the dishes that are served.

 In the `schemas` folder, I create a new schema called `dish.js`.
 This file exports an object defining what a *dish* actually is. hopefully it makes sense with my comments: